-We recommend using budesonide for the induction of clinical remission in patients with active mild-to-moderate Crohn's disease limited to the ileum and/or ascending colon (strong recommendation, moderate-quality evidence).
+We recommend using budesonide for the induction of clinical remission in patients with active mild-tomoderate Crohn's disease limited to the ileum and/or ascending colon [strong recommendation, moderatequality evidence].

-A Cochrane systematic review and meta-analysis35 included three RCTs36-38 that compared budesonide at a dose of 9 mg/day to placebo [Supplementary Material, SoF Table 2].
-Two of these trials^{37,38} evaluated clinical response [defined as decrease in CDAI score \geq 100 or total CDAI score \leq 150] at 8 weeks.
-Clinical remission [CDAI score \leq 150] at 8 weeks was reported in all three RCTs.
+A Cochrane systematic review and meta-analysis included three RCTs36-38 that compared budesonide at a dose of 9 mg/day with placebo [Supplementary Material, SoF Table 2, available as Supplementary data at ECCO-JCC online].
+Two of these trials evaluated clinical response [defined as decrease in CDAI score ≥100 or total CDAI score ≤150] at 8 weeks.
+Clinical remission [CDAI score ≤150] at 8 weeks was reported in all three RCTs.
 Budesonide was superior to placebo for inducing clinical response [RR: 1.46; 95% CI: 1.03-2.07] and clinical remission [RR: 1.93; 95% CI: 1.37-2.73] in patients with mildly active CD in the small and/or large intestine limited to the ascending colon.
-As compared with conventional steroids [e.g. prednisolone], which are usually associated with many systemic side effects, budesonide presented high topical anti-inflammatory activity and low systemic absorption and bioavailability and therefore had a better safety profile.
-Budesonide was shown to be safe [AEs; RR: 0.98; 95% CI: 0.77-1.25] in the reviewed meta-analysis35.
+As compared with conventional steroids [e.g., prednisolone], which are usually associated with many systemic side effects, budesonide presented high topical anti-inflammatory activity and low systemic absorption and bioavailability, and therefore had a better safety profile.
+Budesonide was shown to be safe [AEs; RR: 0.98; 95% CI: 0.77-1.25] in the reviewed meta-analysis.35

-A Cochrane systematic review and meta-analysis from 2015 reviewed two RCTs^{39,40} that compared budesonide at a dose of 9 mg/day to mesalazine up to 4.5 g/day.
-More recently, a Japanese trial41 also evaluated budesonide versus mesalazine in patients with active CD [Supplementary Material, SoF Table 3].
-All trials evaluated clinical response [decrease in CDAI \geq 100 or total CDAI \leq 150] and clinical remission [CDAI \leq 150] at 8 weeks.
-Budesonide was not superior to mesalazine for inducing clinical remission [RR: 1.30; 95% CI: 0.98-1.72] in patients with mildly active CD in the small and/or large intestine [Supplementary Figure 7].
-Nevertheless, clinical response was more frequently seen in patients receiving budesonide [RR: 1.22; 95% CI: 1.03-1.45] than in patients receiving mesalazine [Supplementary Figure 8].
-The safety profile of both compounds was comparable, with similar AE [RR: 0.91; 95% CI: 0.79-1.05] and serious AE [RR: 0.94; 95% CI: 0.24-3.75] rates in both intervention groups [Supplementary Figures 9 and 10].
+A Cochrane systematic review and meta-analysis from 2015 reviewed two RCTs that compared budesonide at a dose of 9 mg/ day with mesalazine up to 4.5 g/day.
+More recently, a Japanese trial also evaluated budesonide versus mesalazine in patients with active CD [Supplementary Material, SoF Table 3, available as Supplementary data at ECCO-JCC online].
+All trials evaluated clinical response [decrease in CDAI $\geq$ 100 or total CDAI $\leq$ 150] and clinical remission [CDAI $\leq$ 150] at 8 weeks.
+Budesonide was not superior to mesalazine for inducing clinical remission [RR: 1.30; 95% CI: 0.98-1.72] in patients with mildly active CD in the small and/or large intestine [Supplementary Figure 7, available as Supplementary data at ECCO-JCC online].
+Nevertheless, clinical response was more frequently seen in patients receiving budesonide [RR: 1.22; 95% CI: 1.03-1.45] than in patients receiving mesalazine [Supplementary Figure 8, available as Supplementary data at ECCO-JCC online].
+The safety profile of both compounds was comparable, with similar AE [RR: 0.91; 95% CI: 0.79-1.05] and serious AE [RR: 0.94; 95% CI: 0.24-3.75] rates in both intervention groups [Supplementary Figures 9 and 10, available as Supplementary data at ECCO-JCC online].